 - Elite Mooks: Spetznaz soldiers start appearing once the enemies switch from North Korean to Russians.
 They use somewhat more advanced tactics compared to regular Russian soldiers, such as fast-roping and breaching charges, and wear ballistic masks and body armor, but aren't noticeably tougher than regular Mooks.

 - The Guards Must Be Crazy: Most of the soldiers cannot hear Marcinko coming towards them even when spouting sweary one-liners.
 They pay no attention to their bases being blown up and don't react to rooms that have suddenly had their lights cut out.
-They don't even notice Marcinko stood right in front of them even when the area is illuminated by lightning!
+They don't even notice Marcinko standing right in front of them even when the area is illuminated by lightning!

 - Large Ham: Mickey Rourke really goes full ham voicing the foul-mouthed, Hot-Blooded Marcinko.